Pack3tL0ss/ConsolePi/README.md

 ## ConsolePi API

-ConsolePi includes an API with the following available methods (All Are GET methods via http currently).
+ConsolePi includes an API with the following available methods (All Are GET methods via http port 5000 currently).

 /api/v1.0/
 * adapters: returns list of local adapters
 * remotes: returns the local cloud cache
 * interfaces: returns interface / IP details
 * details: full json representing all local details for the ConsolePi

+The swagger interface is @ /api/docs or /api/redoc.
+You can browse/try the less common API methods there.

 The API is used by ConsolePi to verify reachability and ensure adapter data is current on menu-load.